korneliuszw/Resh/README.md

 Once you have all your tokens, create new file called '.env' (make sure that it doesn't have any additional extensions, copy below text and after = replace everything in line with your token (be sure it doesn't have any spaces after =).
 Make sure that .env file is located in same folder as main.js.
+To add bot to your server [check this](https://discordapp.com/developers/docs/topics/oauth2#bots)

 ```
 BOT_TOKEN=(insert your discord token here)